antmicro/topwrap/docs/source/developers_guide/style.md

 ## Tools

-Tools used in project for maintaining code style:
+Tools used in the project for maintaining the code style:
 * `Nox` is a tool, which simplifies management of Python testing.
 [Visit nox website](https://nox.thea.codes/en/stable/)
 * `Pre-commit` is a framework for managing and maintaining multi-language pre-commit hooks.
 [Visit pre-commit website](https://pre-commit.com/)
 * `Black` is a code formatter.
 [Visit black website](https://black.readthedocs.io/en/stable/)
-* `Flake8` is a tool capable of linting, styling fixes and complexity analysis.
+* `Flake8` is a tool capable of linting, styling fixes and for performing a complexity analysis.
 [Visit flake8 website](https://flake8.pycqa.org/en/latest/)
 * `Isort` is a Python utility to sort imports alphabetically.
 [Visit isort website](https://pycqa.github.io/isort/)